 Your doctor will tell you how to prepare for the test.
 Typically you will not be able to eat or drink anything for six hours before the test.
 Your doctor may also ask you to stop taking medications that may alter test results.

-It is important to note that exercise can affect aldolase test results.
-Let your doctor know what about your regular exercise program.
-You might be told to limit exercise for several days before the test.
-Exercise can cause you have to erroneously high aldolase results.
+It’s important to note that exercise can affect aldolase test results.
+Let your doctor know about your regular exercise program.
+You might be told to limit exercise for several days before the test, as exercise can cause you have to falsely high aldolase results.

 Be sure to tell your doctor about all medications you are taking.
 This includes both prescription and over-the-counter drugs.

 The specific ranges for an abnormal test may vary slightly by laboratory, and there are slight differences between normal levels for men and women.
 In general, normal results range from 1.0 to 7.5 units per liter.

 Higher or abnormal levels may be due to health conditions, including:

 - cancers of the liver, pancreas, or prostate

 - heart attack

 Aldolase testing for conditions such as hyperaldolasemia is not straightforward.
 This condition causes muscle mass in the body to decrease.
 At first, muscle destruction causes higher aldolase levels.
 However, aldolase levels actually decline as the amount of muscle in the body decreases.